trimble-oss/instinct-backbone-integration-sample/README.md

 ## Getting Started

-This project will not be able to build until you setup access to the Trimble Artifactory Repo.
+You will not be able to build this project until you set up access to the Trimble Artifactory Repo.

 Please follow the [Backbone Setup Guide](doc/BackboneGettingStarted.md).